CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 benchmarkData directory should be placed in the same directory as the scripts.

 2. Check Out the Source Code
 Check out the version of the source code you want to use, or download the appropriate zip file.
-There should a a directory named "illinois-cogcomp-nlp" containing the source code.
+There should a a directory named "cogcomp-nlp" containing the source code.

 3. Generate the Sweep

-For NER, the default learning rate and thickness are hard-coded in the LbjTagger.lbj file.
+For NER, the learning rate and thickness are hard-coded in the LbjTagger.lbj file.
 The code source is copied by the “generatesweep.sh” script into separate directories with names indicating the learning rate and the thickness.
 For example, r.01-t10 indicates a directory containing